abess-team/skscope/docs/source/index.rst

 SCOPE
 =================================

-Sparse-Constrained Optimization via Splicing Iteration (SCOPE) is an algorithm for getting sparse optimal solution of convex loss function, which also can be used for variables selection.
+Sparse-Constrained Optimization via Splicing Iteration (SCOPE) is an algorithm for getting sparse optimal solution of convex objective function, which also can be used for variables selection.
 Its characteristic is that the optimization objective can be a user-defined function so that the algorithm can be applied to various problems.

 Specifically, SCOPE aims to tackle this problem:

 .. math::
    \min_{x \in R^p} f(x) \text{ s.t. } ||x||_0 \leq s,

-where :math:`f(x)` is a convex loss function and :math:`s` is the sparsity level.
+where :math:`f(x)` is a convex objective function and :math:`s` is the sparsity level.
 Each element of :math:`x` can be seen as a variable, and the nonzero elements of :math:`x` are the selected variables.

 .. raw:: html